Brochure and Leaflet Design and Printing tips

 The cover of your booklet can make the difference between it being picked up or discarded.

 Speak to a print specialist, ask their advice.
-Then get a quote for a couple of different amounts and finishing options as a price comparison.
+Contact us for a quote for a couple of different amounts and finishing options as a price comparison.

 Now you have a fantastic design we suggest you use a heavier paper which will ensure durability.
 Choose a really nice coated finish, this could be gloss or silk which could be matt laminated.